Skip to main content

 Conceptual understanding

-The comprehension of mathematical concepts, operations, and relations by connecting related ideas, representing concepts in different ways, identifying commonalities and differences between aspects of content, communicating their mathematical thinking, and interpreting mathematical information.
+The comprehension of mathematical and statistical concepts, operations, and relations by connecting related ideas, representing concepts in different ways, identifying commonalities and differences between aspects of content, communicating their mathematical and statistical thinking, and interpreting mathematical and statistical information.

 Conjecture